A Neural Network Approach for Stochastic Optimal Control: Introduction

-Even after combining FBSDEs and deep learning, solving the HJB equation globally remains affected by the curse of dimensionality as it would require sampling the entire state-space.
+Even after combining FBSDEs and deep learning, solving the HJB equation globally remains affected by the curse of dimensionality as it would require sampling the entire state space.
 Fortunately, the optimal state trajectories of many SOC problems do not cover the entire space.
-This motivates us to develop semi-global approaches, that is, we seek to reliably estimate the value function in those parts of the state space that are likely to be visited when following an optimal policy.
-Clearly, these tasks are interrelated: Finding the relevant parts of the state space depends on the value function and, vice versa, the value function needs to be trained using samples from the state space.
+This motivates us to develop semi-global approaches; that is, we seek to reliably estimate the value function in those parts of the state space that are likely to be visited when following an optimal policy.
+Clearly, these tasks are interrelated: Finding the relevant parts of the state space depends on the value function, and, vice versa, the value function needs to be trained using samples from the state space.

-The key idea of our approach is to use the stochastic Pontryagin maximum principle (PMP) \cite{pontryagin62} to define the forward system in the FBSDE approach in terms of the value function.
-The PMP provides a set of necessary optimality conditions, known as the Hamiltonian system, and a feedback form that allows recovering the optimal control from the value function; see, for example, \cite{yong_zhou-1999}.
+The key idea of our approach is to use the stochastic Pontryagin maximum principle (PMP) \cite{pontryagin62} to link the sampling and the value function approximation; more precisely, we define the forward system in the FBSDE approach in terms of the value function.
+The PMP provides a set of necessary optimality conditions, known as the Hamiltonian system, and a closed loop feedback form that allows recovering the optimal control from the value function; see, for example, \cite{yong_zhou-1999}.
+Our formulation is suitable for problems where the underlying Hamiltonian can be efficiently computed, such as those involving affine controls and convex Lagrangians with differentiable value functions.
 As we discuss in more detail later, the choice of the forward SDE is crucial as it is used to sample the parts of the state space along which the value function estimate is improved using a loss that includes the backward SDE.
 It is worth noting that the FBSDE framework allows choosing the forward system almost arbitrarily.
-Thus, our choice is theoretically on par with the standard Brownian motion used for exploring the state space in~\cite{Han_BSDE, raissi2018forward}, but as our numerical experiments suggest enable solving a wider class of practical problems; see~\cref{sec:num_exp}.
+Thus, our choice is theoretically on par with the standard Brownian motion used for exploring the state space in~\cite{Han_BSDE, raissi2018forward}.
+However, as our numerical experiments suggest, our choice of the forward dynamics enables us to solve a wider class of SOC problems; see~\cref{sec:num_exp}.

 A theoretical advantage of our proposed scheme over existing approaches is its consistency with deterministic optimal control problems.
 In the absence of uncertainty in the dynamics, our approach reduces to the method of characteristics for the HJB equation.
-Hence our approach can also be seen as an extension of the neural network approaches for deterministic optimal control proposed in \cite{onken2020neural,Karl-Walter-2021}.
+Hence, our approach can also be seen as an extension of the neural network approaches for deterministic optimal control proposed, for example, in \cite{onken2020neural,Karl-Walter-2021}.